nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Gawd’s own country.”

-“We take all men in our union regardless &#11834;” But Jake was haunching along out of hearing down West Street....
-Suddenly he heard sharp, deep, distressful grunts, and saw behind some barrels a black man down and being kicked perilously in the rear end by two white men.
+“We take all men in our union regardless &#11834;” But Jake was haunching along out of hearing down West Street.<span class="three-dots"></span>Suddenly he heard sharp, deep, distressful grunts, and saw behind some barrels a black man down and being kicked perilously in the rear end by two white men.
 Jake drew his hook from his belt and, waving it in the air, he rushed them.
 The